Stretch marks

 Stretch marks, also known as striae (/ˈstraɪiː/) or striae distensae, are a form of scarring on the skin with an off-color hue.
-Over time, they may diminish, but will not disappear completely.
+Over time, they may diminish or change in appearance, but will not disappear completely.
 Striae are caused by tearing of the dermis during periods of rapid growth of the body, such as during puberty or pregnancy, in which they usually form during the last trimester.
 Usually on the belly, these striae also commonly occur on the breasts, thighs, hips, lower back, and buttocks.
 Pregnancy-related striae are known as striae gravidarum.
 Striae may also be influenced by the hormonal changes associated with puberty, pregnancy, bodybuilding, or hormone replacement therapy.
 There is no evidence that creams used during pregnancy prevent stretch marks.
 Once they have formed, there is no clearly effective treatment, though various methods have been attempted and studied.

 Signs and symptoms

 Striae, or "stretch marks", begin as reddish or purple lesions which can appear anywhere on the body, but are most likely to appear in places where larger amounts of fat are stored.
 The most common places are the abdomen (especially near the navel), breasts, upper arms, underarms, back, thighs (both inner and outer), hips, and buttocks.
 Over time, they tend to atrophy and lose pigmentation.
 The affected areas appear empty, and are soft to the touch.

-Stretch marks occur in the dermis, the resilient middle tissue layer that helps the skin retain its shape.
-No stretch marks will form as long as there is support within the dermis; stretching plays a role in where the marks occur and in what direction they run.

 They can (but do not always) cause a burning and itching sensation, as well as emotional distress.
 They pose no inherent health risk on their own, and do not compromise the body's ability to function normally and repair itself.
 However, some people dislike the way stretch marks look.
 Young women are generally affected the most and often seek treatment for them from a dermatologist and following pregnancy.